wartman/jajom/README.md

 // Inheritance is also straight-forward: var SubFoo = Foo.extend({

   constructor: function () {
-    // Call the parent method with '_super' this._super()
+    // Override a method with '_super'
+    this._super()
     this.bar = 'bar'
   },